KateFord/Ledger/README.md

 <p>A simple online web application for users to log in, create multiple accounts, record deposits and withdrawals and log out.
 The account
-balance is automatically adjusted each time a transaction is created or deleted.
-Created using Visual Studio 2015,.NET Framework 4.6.1 ASP.NET MVC 5.)</p>
+balance is automatically adjusted each time a transaction is created or deleted.</p>

 <p>The Ledger can be viewed here - <a href="http://katefordledger.azurewebsites.net/">Online Bank Account Ledger</a></p>